 Both types of Flexible Spending Accounts are governed by IRS regulations.
 The plan year for the Flexible Spending Account is January 1 through December 31.
 Eligible expenses must be incurred while actively employed during the plan year, and no later than March 15 of the following calendar year if still actively employed (the plan “grace period”).
 Eligible expenses must be submitted for reimbursement no later than March 30.
 Please review the Summary Plan Document for full details regarding plan benefits.

-Effective January 1, 2019, administration of the flexible spending account will move to Discovery Benefits.
-Those enrolled for 2019 will receive a new debit card which can be now be used for dependent care expenses as well as eligible medical, dental, vision and prescription expenses.
+Administration of the flexible spending account is monitored by Discovery Benefits.
+New enrollees will receive a new debit card which can be used for dependent care expenses as well as eligible medical, dental, vision and prescription expenses.
 The debit card can be used as a credit card where Visa credit cards are an accepted form of payment.
 On the Discovery Benefits website you can access information about your account as well as check eligible expenses allowed under the Flexible Spending plan

 You can review the Notice of Privacy Practices by clicking HIPAA Notice of Privacy Practices